bloodaxis/Thermal-UPS-CDDA-fixed-07.12.2022/README.md

 Description:

-A little mod for Cataclysm: Dark Days Ahead that adds a UPS-powered variant to the thermal electric suit and outfit.
+A little mod for Cataclysm: Dark Days Ahead that adds a UPS-powered variant to the thermal electric suit and outfit that are also slightly warmer.

 Installation: